iyinraphael/TheNameGame/ReadME.md

 # The Name Game
-    A simple app for learning the names of WillowTree team members.
+    A simple guesing game app.
+    A Random willowTree staff name is displayed with six(6) random picture.
+    Player is suppose to guess the right picture with the name